raghavp96/home/README.md

 - `elm-app test` : Runs tests with [node-test-runner](https://github.com/rtfeldman/node-test-runner/tree/master)

 - `elm-app build` : Builds the app for production to the `build` folder.
 The build is minified, and the filenames include the hashes.
 App is ready to be deployed!
-(You will not usually need to call this unless)
+(Calling the deploy script instead is porbably safer)

 ## Build, Push, Deploy